skaamoogs/skaamoogs/README.md

 - 👋 Hi, I’m @skaamoogs
 - 👀 I’m interested in Frontend Development especially React
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning TypeScript

 <!---
 skaamoogs/skaamoogs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.